jkkiimm/Audio-Edit-App/README.md

 # AudioMax
-Feature that does YouTube or Soundcloud to mp3 through search
+AudioMax allows you to download YouTube or Soundcloud videos as mp3s on the server and allows the user to edit the song for experimentation.

+## Dependencies

+1. PHP
+2. MySQL

 ## Setup